clauseHQ/hyperledger-fabric-utils/README.md

-# hyperledger-fabric-utils
-Utility code and scripts for Hyperledger Fabric

-## Install a Development Hyperledger Fabric in a Microsoft Azure VM
+# Install a Development Hyperledger Fabric in a Microsoft Azure VM

 These instructions will allow you to setup your own virtual machine on Microsoft Azure with Hyperleger Fabric blockchain with the Clause Audit Trail chaincode running.

-### Install the Azure CLI
+## Install the Azure CLI

 Following these instructions:
 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest

-### Login to Azure
+## Login to Azure

 ```
 az login
 ```

-### Deploy Hyperledger Fabric and Audit Trail chaincode
+## Deploy Hyperledger Fabric and Audit Trail chaincode

 Run the `azure-deploy.sh` script to deploy HLF to Azure in a VM.
 The script will take about 10 minutes to complete.

-### Copy the Connection Profile JSON
+## Copy the Connection Profile JSON

 At the end of the script you should see the connection profile for the Hyperledger Fabric printed.
 It will look something like this: